pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 ![Upload assets](../img/asset-upload.png)

-# Introduction to objects
+# Introduction to Objects
 We've already made a controller, action and a view and we're able to add text from within the admin panel to our pages.
 In this chapter we will create a simple product database and use them in our CMS pages.
 Objects are used to store any structured data independently from the output-channel and can be used anywhere in your project.

-## Create the class model
+## Create the Class Model

 Ok, let's create our first class for objects.